 You can turn that redundant space on the side of your house into additional living space.
-Side extensions are perfect for semi-detached and end of terrace properties – often, these Victorian or Edwardian properties have small kitchens, which hugely benefit from the additional space that allows you to create a family or dining area as well.
+A Side Extensions is perfect for semi-detached and end of terrace properties – often, these Victorian or Edwardian properties have small kitchens, which hugely benefit from the additional space that allows you to create a family or dining area as well.

 WHAT ARE THE BENEFITS OF SIDE EXTENSIONS?

 Side extensions offer a lot of opportunities for people who would like to add a little extra room without sacrificing their garden or patio in the process.
-They’re particularly popular in London where Victorian or Edwardian properties may not have huge gardens but have additional space to the side.
+They’re particularly popular in inner cities where Victorian or Edwardian properties may not have huge gardens but have additional space to the side.

 By building a side extension, you can enjoy: